noahij05/CS135_Castle_Escape/README.md

 Related Works
 -----------------------------------------------
-When we first started to develop ideas for our game we took a look at the recently popular game Fall Guys.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; When we first started to develop ideas for our game we took a look at the recently popular game Fall Guys.
 We took a look at what type of objects were used and the type of obstacle courses they used.
 We ended up using a lot more muted colors such as the greys of the castle and dark greens of the forest.
 Compared to Fall guys our game is much easier on the